skip to main content

 Why public dialogue?

-In September, Smart Data Research UK’s public dialogue workshops got underway at venues across the country.
+Last month, Smart Data Research UK’s public dialogue workshops got underway at venues across the country.

 Public dialogue – also known as deliberative research – takes a group of people and provides them with information on a topic.
 It then asks for their views once they’ve had a chance to consider it.
 Typically, it’s an iterative process, with participants exploring an issue over time, with space to reflect on what they’ve heard.